Vitamin C

 In addition, C helps make collagen, a tissue needed for healthy bones, cartilage, teeth, gums, skin, and blood vessels; it also thins the blood.
 This vitamin is essential in sperm production and has been shown to lower intraocular pressure (IOP) in glaucoma patients when taken in massive amounts according to the September 2007 issue of GLEAMS (the newsletter of the Glaucoma Research Foundation).
 C cannot be advised as an alternative glaucoma treatment due to undesirable side effects of mega dose supplementation with the C vitamin (see "Toxicity" below).

-As the evidence continues to unfold, 200 to 300 mg a day appears to be a reasonable target and is easy to achieve with a good diet.
 Glutathione helps maintain the C vitamin and lower the required intake by recycling it.
 The recycling occurs after the C vitamin has neutralized a free radical by giving up an electron to the free radical.
-GSH in turn gives up an electron to the C, retuning the C to your system, thus vitamin C has been recycled and your immune health improved.
+GSH in turn gives up an electron to the C molecule, retuning it to work as an antioxidant.

 For the complete list of foods and Vitamin C content in them click here.